xamry/twitample/README.md

 twitample.war will be created into target folder.
 Copy this to webapps folder under tomcat home.

+* Copy kundera-core-x.x.x.jar into lib folder under tomcat

+Kundera uses its own UserTransaction and UserTransactionFactory implementation for JTA.
+Thet are needed at server startup time.
+So copy this file into tomcat lib folder.

 * Start tomcat and hit below URL, and you are ready to go:

 ```